victorcaquilpan/Tutorial-DPC-AIML/README.md

 Once, you get your @aiml.team account, you can access to the main DPC documentation here: https://help.cluster.aiml.team/.
 You need to follow all the steps of the **Preparation** section described there, before using DPC.
 After that, for running your experiments mostly you need to follow three steps:

-1) Create a Persistent Volume Claim (PVC)
+1) Create a Persistent Volume Claim (PVC), which is a request for storage.
-2) Create a data-transfering Pod, which goes to contain your data for a long time.
+2) Create a data-transfering Pod, which goes to contain your data for a longer time.
-3) Create experiments Pods, which go to execute your scripts for training, testing, etc.
+3) Create experiments Pods, which go to execute your scripts for training, testing, etc. These Pods will live temporally, meantime your script is running.

 ![Simple structure](images/dpc.png)